Valve announced that Steam will soon support the Canadian Dollar and Norwegian Krone.

 The Playstation TV will retail for $99.99 for the standalone version.
 A bundle will also be available at launch and will include the Playstation TV, a Dualshock 3 controller, 8GB Memory Card and a copy of The Lego Movie: Videogame for $139.99.
 You can pre-order both skus at various retailers including Gamestop, Amazon, and Best Buy.

 Destiny came, saw & conquered the retail market.
-Activision has announced today that Destiny has grossed over $325 million over its launch week making it the most successful launch of a new franchise.
+Activision has announced today that Destiny has grossed over $325 million in five days after launch — making Destiny the most successful launch of a new franchise.
 Ever.
 Keeping in mind that Destiny had a $600 million budget making this announcement much more impressive.

 Eric Hirshberg, CEO of Activision Publishing stated “Destiny fans played more than 100 million hours of the game in the first week.
 That’s on part with the engagement levels of our most popular Call of Duty games, which obviously is an industry leader.”
 Hirshberg then stated.
 “Millions of games are having a great time playing Destiny and can’t put down their controllers.
 And this is just the beginning.
 Destiny is a platform that will grow and evolve and we will continue to work closely with out partners at Bungie to bring a long line of new experiences and content to life in the game.”

 At the time of this writing, Destiny sits at a metacritic score of 76/100 with complaints coming in regarding the lack of a story and weak RPG elements.
 This being said the crew at Gamingbits.com has been having a grand ol’ time slaying the fallen.